-- On our departure day we will leave Tyndrum after a hearty Scottish breakfast and drive down to Stranraer, where will get the ferry back home.
-Arriving back in Dublin at approximately 21.00hrs
+On our departure day, we will leave Tyndrum after a hearty Scottish breakfast and drive down to Stranraer, where will take the ferry back home.
+We will arrive back in Dublin at approximately 21.00 hrs.

 - 3 nights bed and breakfast accommodation